-In the near future, blockchain, has the potential to help digital marketers enhance transparency by verify individuated human ad views and develop collective creativity by paying individual consumers for user-generated content and reviews.
+In the near future, blockchain, has the potential to help digital marketers enhance transparency by verifying individuated human ad views and developing collective creativity by paying individual consumers for user-generated content and reviews.
 The implications for all intermediaries: agencies, publishers and platforms are beyond disruptive.

 A recent Marketing Week article citing research by Oracle, estimated that 98% of businesses expect to have installed marketing automation systems across sales, marketing and customer service by 2020.
 Combine this with the client-side drive for zero-based budgeting and developing in-house agencies, and you can see that brands are preparing for direct, permission-based access to prospects and customers in real-time.

 There are greater challenges to come in the form of QIS (quantum Information Science).
 QIS-technology and QIS-enabled devices will introduce machines capable of taking information acquisition, processing, and transmission to a place far beyond fast.
 Potentially to a level approaching human intelligence but on a global scale.
-What then for the marketer in years to come?
+What then for the poor old (or young) marketer in years to come?

 Imagine a world in which a QIS-enabled microchip is embedded into everything you see, buy and use?
 Chips that can engage with you as unique individual in both time and space – without an ad agency, publisher or even a bank being involved.

-Imagine a world in which universal cyber and physical world scanning systems combine to deliver uniquely personalised customer experiences created and delivered direct to the customer’s contact lens.
-A smart lens that turns any visible surface to an advertising media tuned to each individual.
+Imagine a world in which universal cyber and physical world scanning systems combine to deliver uniquely personalised customer experiences created and delivered direct to the customer’s contact lenses.
+Smart lenses that turn any visible surface to an advertising medium tuned to each individual.

 Imagine a world in which prospects and customers are as integrated into the business as your workforce?
-An intimate combinatorial network in which data from users is persistently re-designing the next iteration of your product.
+An intimate combinatorial network in which data from users is persistently re-designing the next iteration of your product and communications activities.
 It is not a matter of being a faster business, but being a business that is profoundly different.

-Companies involved in digital transformation have discovered that the problem is more often analogue (human) than it is digital.
+Companies involved in digital transformation have discovered that the problem is more often analogue (human) than they are digital.
 It is the experts who feel most threatened by fundamental change in work practices.
 Many have been challenged to build the very systems that have changed their roles.

 Training the perpetually evolving workforce of the future, will require a continuous reimagining of how professional marketers go about developing the progressive knowledge and skills sets they will need to build successful careers – even in the age of quantum marketing.